Skip to content

 Gym flyers

-Similar to takeaway leaflet designs you want to focus on explaining the concept of your gym first.
+Similar to takeaway leaflet designs, you want to focus on explaining the concept of your gym first.

 Try to aim every element of your flyer in this direction.
 Your text, colour scheme and images should all be delivering one message.
-Whether your focus is powerlifting, crossfit, yoga, pilates or MMA.
+Whether your focus is crossfit, yoga, pilates or MMA.

 Retra Fitness